gavingogamingDev/fleadle/README.md

 npm start
 ```

-5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see the Heardle App Clone in action.
+5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see the Fleadle App Clone in action.

 ## Technologies Used